bartobri/spring-server/README.md

 Customizing
 -----------

-There are only 3 files that you ever need to modify in order to customize the client and server components.
+There are only 3 files that you ever need to modify in order to customize the client and server components to do virtually anything you want them to do.

 1. **config.h** - Contains global settings used by both the client and server.
 2. **server.c** - Contains custom function definitions for the server.